handsontable/hyperformula/docs/guide/cell-references.md

 # Cell references

-A formula can refer to one or more cells and automatically update its contents whenever any of the referenced cells change.
+A formula can reference one or more cells and automatically update its contents whenever any of the referenced cells change.
 The values from other cells can be obtained using A1 notation which is a flexible way of pointing at different sources of data for the formulas.